The Ultimate Itinerary for Spending One Day in Athens

 How much money will I need in Athens for one day?

-In general, you can expect to spend around 70 euros per person for a day in Athens including transportation and food.
-But of course, it depends on how tight you want to be with your budget.
+In general, you can expect to spend around 70 euros per person for a day in Athens, including transportation and food.
+Of course, it depends on how tight you want to be with your budget.

 How long does it take to see the Acropolis?

 A complete tour of Acropolis Hill would take about 2 hours.
-If you also want to visit the Acropolis Museum, it will add approximately another 2 hours to your schedule.
+Visiting the Acropolis Museum will add approximately 2 hours to your schedule.

 How much is a taxi from Athens airport to Athens?